Surinam Airways Flight 764: Colourful 11

-A group of Surinamese football players playing professionally in the Netherlands and organized as an exhibition team known as the Colourful 11 (in Dutch Kleurrijk Elftal) were among the dead.
+Among the dead were a group of Surinamese association football players playing professionally in the Netherlands, organised as an exhibition team known as the Colourful 11 (Kleurrijk Elftal.
 The team was an initiative of Dutch Surinamese social worker Sonny Hasnoe who worked with underprivileged children in disadvantaged neighbourhoods in Amsterdam.
 Many people of Surinamese origin lived in the city's Bijlmer district and were isolated from mainstream Dutch society.
 Hasnoe often found that he could engage the youngsters socially if they saw positive role models that had the same background as they did.
 He encouraged young boys to join football clubs and noted an improvement in their behaviour when they were playing sports as it gave them an opportunity to interact with their white contemporaries and so helped speed up the process of social integration.

 In 1986, Sonny Hasnoe organised the first match between a star selection of Surinamese Dutch professionals and SV Robinhood, champions of the domestic Surinamese competition.
 The match was a great success and further contests were arranged.
-The Colourful 11 were to play a match in Suriname in June 1989, however a number of players were denied permission to travel by their Dutch professional clubs.
+The Colourful 11 were to play a match in Suriname in June 1989; however, a number of players were denied permission to travel by their Dutch professional clubs.
 Among the players who stayed back as a result were Ruud Gullit, Frank Rijkaard, Aron Winter, Bryan Roy, Stanley Menzo, Dean Gorre, Jos Luhukay and Regi Blinker.
 A group of eighteen "second stringers" travelled to Suriname instead.
-Former Ajax players and Dutch internationals Henny Meijer and Stanley Menzo – who ignored his club's decree and went to Suriname on his own accord – had taken an earlier flight and were spared the fate of their teammates.
+Former Ajax players and Dutch internationals Henny Meijer and Stanley Menzo – who ignored his club's decree and went to Suriname on his own accord – had taken an earlier flight and hence did not die.